jlibovicky/jlibovicky.github.io/_posts/2017-01-27-Czech-spellcheck.md

 title: Spell checking of y and in Czech using deep learning
 ---

+In the recent years, deep learning (machine learning with neural networks) became a frequently used buzzword of technological word.
+We can find plenty of articles on how machine intelligence (a new, probably sexier term for artificial intelligence) can solve machine translation, speech recognition or enable smart assistants as Google Home or Amazon Echo.

 It this post we will have a closer look on how we use deep learning for spell checking of a particular phenomenon in the Czech language - choosing whether to write 'i' or 'y'.
 I have chosen this phenomenon because even native speaker sometimes tend make errors in this.
-I will try show how we can at least attempt to solve it using deep learning and demonstrate how a computer scientist (or a computational linguist) would think about developing a solution for this problem.
+I will try show how we can attempt to solve it using deep learning and demonstrate how a computer scientist (or a computational linguist) would think about developing a solution for this problem.
 If you are not scared of reading source code, it can also serve as a programming tutorial.

 # How do the Czechs spell it